apuri92/citrine-challenge/writeup.md

 * log_generator.log: information from point generation
 * log_validator.log: information from validation

+The provided data files are in the data folder.

 ### Explanation
 * The script starts with the given feasible sample point and explores outward (incrementing and decrementing by a particular step size) in each dimension.
 Any valid points found are added to a queue and set of found points.